burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 (4) You shouldn't use `std::swap` to implement the move.
 It doesn't make any sense

-(5) It makes no sense to implement a move if it's the same as copy
+(5) It makes no sense to implement a move if it's the same as a copy

 The move semantics essentially means that you want to grab the content of the object.
 The object from which you want to grab the content (or move from) should have an *rvalue reference* and grammatically written as `A&& a = (A&&)b;`.

 As it has been mentioned in [glossary](#glossary) there are two sources for rvalue reference:
   * A reference to an object that soon will be deleted (xvalue expression), which is typically an unnamed object.
   * Explicitly unconditionally cast the reference to the object through `std::move`.
-This is wrapper over explicit casting to rvalue reference.
+This is a wrapper over explicit casting to rvalue reference.

 **Why is was designed so special?**

 It is unsafe to move from the LValue reference.
-LValue reference is a live object and it's very *unlikely* that you want to grab it's content.
+LValue reference is a live object and it's very *unlikely* that you want to grab its content.

 In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know will we have the content or not.
 And so e.g. unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.

 **Important rule: Move from LValues is never executed.
 It is copied.**

 An RValue reference is denoted as `T&&`.
 You can overload any function or method in the class for the situation when it obtains as input LValue reference (`T&`) or RValue reference (`T&&`).
-As a rule of thumb *RValue references* are more important for overload resolution and threfore have higher priority.
+As a rule of thumb *RValue references* are more important for overload resolution and therefore have higher priority.

 The C++ compiler will try all possible functions.
 For `LValue` objects call overload function which obtains RValue reference is illegal and this consideration is discarded.
 If you call function `f()` with passing xvalue (the temporary object that soon will be destroyed) then in principle both variants can be called:
 - `void f(T&&)`